-Gilligan’s Island nicknamed after the popular tv show is one of Puerto Rico’s cays you can’t miss.
+Gilligan’s Island nicknamed after the popular tv show is one of islands of Puerto Rico you should consider visiting during your vacation, especially if you’re staying on the west coast.
 Cayo Aurora, the cay’s formal name, is a mile off the coast of Guanica on the southwest coast of Puerto Rico.
 Gilligan’s Island is part of the Biosphere Reserve of Guanica and managed by the Department of Natural Resources (DRNA).

 Cayo Aurora is one of the three cays that make up Cayos de Caña Gorda (Caña Gorda Cays); Cayo Aurora is on the west side, Isla Ballena on the east side separated from the mainland by a channel of about 65 feet, and Cayo Honda is the cay in between.